Newsletter 10, August 2007

 Other problems such as food allergies, intestinal yeast overgrowth and carbohydrate intolerance can also play a part in slowing or stalling weight loss.
 The science behind all these factors and strategies for overcoming them are explained in the e-book "Why Can't I Lose Weight".

-3) Latest Recipes In The Low Carb / Low GI Cookbook
+2) Latest Recipes In The Low Carb is Easy Cookbook

-For those of our readers who are subscribers to the Low Carb / Low GI Cookbook, a new recipe has just been released: Quick Chicken and Bacon Casserole.
+For those of our readers who are subscribers to The Low Carb is Easy Cookbook, a new recipe has just been released: Quick Chicken and Bacon Casserole.
 You will find this recipe already in your Cookbook next time you log in at www.lowcarbiseasy.com

 Did you know that ...